Attendance Recovery

 Grades 9-12 |

-11. Once a student has accrued enough Attendance Recovery (AR) participation time to meet the applicable minimum daily minute requirement and generate a day of attendance, does any further participation that same day count towards AR?
+13. Once a student has accrued enough AR participation time to meet the applicable minimum daily minute requirement and generate a day of attendance, does any further participation that same day count towards AR?
+(Updated 04-May-2026)

 Yes.
 A student continues to accrue participation time in this case, provided that AR participation on a single calendar day does not generate more than one day of attendance for apportionment (ADA) (EC Section 46211(d)(1)).
-For example, if a student in a morning session of AR accumulates enough time to recover a day of ADA, and then participates in AR again later that afternoon, the extra time in hourly increments accrues towards the next AR day for which they are eligible (EC Section 46211(e)(1)).
+For example, if a student meets the threshold of the required number of hours to recoup a day of attendance, and participates further in AR that day, the extra time continues to accrue in hourly increments towards making up another absence (EC Section 46211(e)(1)).

-12. If a student whose applicable minimum day is 180 minutes participates in 360 minutes of Attendance Recovery (AR) in a single day, do they generate two days of average daily attendance?
+14. If a student whose applicable minimum day is 180 minutes participates in 360 minutes of AR in a single day, do they generate two days of ADA?
+(Posted 20-Mar-2025)

 Contacts